Messages

 As many of you know, Georgetown is one of only a few dozen colleges that maintains “need-blind” admissions, and a “meet-full-need” financial aid program for undergraduates.
 In addition, this year we announced a 10 percent reduction in undergraduate tuition, which amounts to $2,900 for full-time students.
 Today we wanted to provide some important updates on steps that we are taking for the Fall 2020 semester to further support students and their families:

-Earlier last week, we clarified that a tuition credit (new window) of up to $2,900 will be posted to the accounts of financial aid recipients with any amount of family contribution.
+Earlier last week, we clarified that a tuition credit of up to $2,900 will be posted to the accounts of financial aid recipients with any amount of family contribution.
 This credit will be applied to the billing statement distinctly and separately from the GU Scholarship reported on award letters, because by offering this discount, Georgetown is going beyond its traditional commitment to meet students’ full financial need.

 Georgetown will waive the student summer work contribution entirely, and will issue revised financial aid awards reflecting this waiver no later than August 26.

-Georgetown will consider requests for reconsideration of aid (new window) eligibility resulting from the reduction of 2020 income due to the COVID-19 pandemic.
+Georgetown will consider requests for reconsideration of aid eligibility resulting from the reduction of 2020 income due to the COVID-19 pandemic.
 Students and families may begin this process now.
 They may also begin to request reconsideration of aid eligibility for other reasons, including changes in their housing status and expenses for the Fall 2020 semester.

 Georgetown will delay planned distribution of undergraduate billing statements and set billing due dates, payment plans, and penalty assessment plans to afford maximum flexibility to students and families.
 Tuition will be charged on Monday August 31, and billing statements will be issued on Tuesday, September 1.
 Payment plans will be offered with no enrollment fees, eliminated interest, and extended time horizons.
 Payment will be due September 30, but Georgetown will not penalize undergraduate students for overdue balances until the end of October.